JuanOsorner/Practices/README.md

         protocol=https
         host=github.com

-- press enter two times and try agin
+- press enter two times and try agin.
+This gonna delate the old credentials

 ## 3. 🌐 Connect to the Remote Repository